ERAU-CORALS/Requirements/publish-markdown/SIDD.md

 ### CORALS_STATE Telemetry Response <small>SIDD-050</small> {#SIDD-050 }

 The CORALS_STATE Telemetry Response is sent in response to the GET_STATE Telemetry Response.
 The CORALS_STATE Telmetry Response is sent automatically on a 5 second period.
-The CORALS_STATE Telemetry Response includes all Testbed State keywords.
+The CORALS_STATE Telemetry Response includes all testbed State keywords.

 ### ATTITUDE Telemetry Repsonse <small>SIDD-051</small> {#SIDD-051 }